Registration & Editing Tab - Environment Options

 If you are using FIDE pairing rules, these rules require a specific order based on rating, title, then alphabetically by name.
 In this case using FIDE rules will override this setting.

-Warn if expired membership
+Warn if expired

-When to enable: Keep enabled to ensure all participants have current memberships before play begins.
+Displays a warning when registering players with expired federation memberships.
+Keep this enabled to ensure all participants have current memberships before play begins.

-Default: Checked (on)
+Default: Checked (turned on)

-Limit ID numbers to 8 characters
+Limit ID numbers to 8 digits

 When to enable: Enable if you exclusively run USCF events to prevent typos when entering 8-digit USCF IDs.